bogpetre/geometry_vs_topography/README.md

 # Geometry vs Topography
-This repo contains code for "Representations converge as brain maps diverge along the cortical hierarchy"
+This repo contains code for "Representations converge as brain maps diverge along the cortical hierarchy".
+It enables reproducibility at three distinct levels of involvement.
+At the top level it enables use of analysis derivatives hosted on OSF (linked below) to regenerate figures and high level statistics reported in the manuscript.
+Second, it allows complete reproduction of similarity metrics for a minimal dataset consisting of a single dyad of HCP participants (see Demo subsection).
+Finally, at the most involved level it allows complete reproduction of the entire analysis pipeline from timeseries data.
+The latter realistically requires high performance computing resources and high-bandwidth memory (HBM) datacenter GPUs (e.g. A100s), but the first two levels should be feasible on a typical workstation.

+Note that reproduction of heritability results requires access to Tier 1 HCP restricted data to identify twins.

 ## Setup